Cable-s/2800-202410-DTC11/README.md

 - Tailwind Documentation https://tailwindcss.com/ was used throughout the project
 - Stack Overflow https://stackoverflow.com/ was used for debugging and problem solving
 - ChatGPT https://chat.openai.com/ was used for debugging and problem solving
+- Chatbot template https://tailwindcomponents.com/component/quickchat-chat-layout was used for the chatbot page

 ### AI
 1. Did you use AI to help create your app?
 If so, how?
 Be specific